-Stakeholder Group Why we engage decision making More information Our Workforce We believe that our The Board and senior Strategic report people are our most important and valuable asset.
-Successful management are committed to enhancing engagement with - Business overview (page 2) performance can be delivered only through a employees at all levels to ensure we communicate - Our strategy (page 3) high level of engagement where our people share the Bicycle vision and values and feel supported by our culture and code of conduct.
-Maintaining a content and engaged workforce is key to attract and retain top talent. information on decisions taken, emerging developments, innovations and future growth of the business.
+Stakeholder Group Why we engage Engagement and influence on decision making Stakeholder Group Our Workforce We believe that our people are our most important and valuable asset.
+Successful performance can be delivered only through a high level of engagement where our people share the Bicycle vision and values and feel supported by our culture and code of conduct.
+Maintaining a content and engaged workforce is key to attract and retain top talent.
+The Board and senior management are committed to enhancing engagement with employees at all levels to ensure we communicate information on decisions taken, emerging developments, innovations and future growth of the business.
 The Board recognises the importance of using a variety of communication platforms and activities to maximise employee engagement.
-While the Board cannot directly consult with employees Employee, social, community and human rights matters (page 14) Employee gender diversity (page 15) Remuneration report - Statement from the Chair of the Compensation Committee (page 28) on all decisions it makes, it apprises itself of their opinions in a variety of ways.
-An example of - Employment conditions (page 41)
+While the Board cannot directly consult with employees on all decisions it makes, it apprises itself of their opinions in a variety of ways.
+An example of this includes obtaining feedback through regular employee focus groups and opinion surveys which provide the Board with honest feedback that the Board uses to inform and drive business improvements.
+The Board understands that any decisions it makes may impact employees' performance, engagement and work satisfaction.
+The Board is mindful that any decisions it makes, as well as the manner in which they are made, will inform the culture of the business.
+The Board seeks to lead by example in order to ensure that high standards of business conduct are maintained by its employees.